gianlucabassani/gosint/README.md

 HaveIBeenPwned, Shodan, social) degrades gracefully when keys are absent; and an **entity model** ties findings about the same target — its domain facts, per-source profiles, and harvested contacts — into one profile you can report on.

-> **Authorized use only.** GOSINT is for security research, authorized assessments,
-> and educational use.
-You are responsible for having permission to probe any target.

 > **Successor to [Browsint](../browsint).** GOSINT absorbs Browsint's OSINT
 > entity/contact model and extraction pipeline into Go (single static binary,